Medically reviewed on March 21, 2018

 signs of too much acid in your blood--irregular heartbeats, feeling tired, loss of appetite, trouble thinking, feeling short of breath; or

 signs of too much ammonia in your blood--vomiting, unexplained weakness, feeling like you might pass out.

 Common side effects may include:

 numbness or tingling in your arms and legs;

 changes in your sense of taste.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect topiramate?

-Taking topiramate with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, opioid pain medication, muscle relaxer, or medicine for anxiety or depression.
+Using topiramate with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or depression.

 birth control pills;